Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "Yeah...
 And you, Naydra.
 Are you prepared for the consequences?"

 Naydra chewed on another grub.
 She knew what he meant, of course: When a Mother-Supreme stepped down or passed away, there would be an election among the Females to appoint her successor.
-Yulna had been named by Giymuy, and that tended to carry a lot of weight in the ensuing election… so far she hadn’t named anyone.
+Yulna had been named by Giymuy, and that tended to carry a lot of weight in the ensuing election... so far she hadn’t named anyone.
 But she’d dropped hints.

-"You mean that I might end up taking over from her, as *well* as… this?" she asked.
+"You mean that I might end up taking over from her, as *well* as... this?" she asked.
 "No, I’m not.
 Absolutely not.
 This is more than enough work for me, I don’t want to take over on the island!
 We’d hardly see each other!
 I’m not even going to *run!"*

 She sighed. "...Not that it matters.
 If I’m nominated and they vote for me, I’d be shirking my duty if I didn’t do it.
-But…"
+But..."

 "Naydi, they won’t stop at Mother-Supreme.
 There’s been rumblin’ ‘bout this ever since I took you as a Life-Mate.
 They’d want me to create you a Great Mother.
 An’ with what ‘yer doin’ with me, tonight, ‘fer the future of our species...
 I’d be wrong *not* to."